 By: David Stone

-Few topics in the hunting community elicit such heated debates as the issue of baiting.
+Baiting is a controversial issue among hunters and the non-hunting public.
 Recent changes to hunting regulations in the Southern Zone of Georgia now allow hunting of deer over bait.
 With these changes come many interesting questions related to the effects of baiting on deer movements and harvest susceptibility.
 For example, does the presence of bait influence where a deer spends most of its time and does bating actually increase a hunter’s ability to harvest a deer?
 Similarly, does not baiting place hunters at a disadvantage compared to their neighbors who bait?
-The University of Georgia Deer Lab, in cooperation with the Georgia Department of Natural Resources has recently initiated a study that will help answer some of the questions related to the effects of baiting on Georgia’s white-tailed deer herd.
+The University of Georgia Deer Lab, in cooperation with the Georgia Department of Natural Resources, has recently initiated a study that will help answer some of the questions related to the effects of baiting on Georgia’s white-tailed deer herd.

 One of the primary questions we will investigate is whether bait sites attract deer from non-baited, adjacent properties to properties where bait sites are maintained.
 For instance, if a small property has a feeder placed in the middle of the property, how far will deer travel to feed at the bait site?
 Will deer from adjoining properties shift their core areas to include the bait site?
 And will maintaining bait sites throughout the year influence deer to stay there during the hunting season?

 Another pressing question related to deer baiting is if hunting over bait increases harvest rates.
 Some hunters may see bait as the “magic bullet”.
 But does baiting actually increase deer harvest?
 And if so, what percentage of mature or “trophy bucks” are harvested over bait?